 Trees have an important ecological, environmental, and cultural role.
 They have an important contribution to make in the sustainable management of natural and physical resources of the Hauraki Gulf.
+Trees also play an important role in the carbon cycle, which continuously removes, releases and reabsorbs greenhouse gases such as carbon dioxide from the atmosphere.
 Collectively they endow the landscape with distinctive environmental quality and charm.